ABilevich/Adventure_SpringBoot_1/README.md

 the main use case is when you cant to make an existing third-party class available to the spring framework.
 You may not have access to the source code of the third-party class, However, you would like to use it as a Spring Bean

 we can give the @Bean a custom name by specifying it inside the annotation, if not, its the function name (camelCase)

+# 3 Hibernate and JPA

+Hibernate its a framework for persisting objects in a database

+- It handles the ORM and all low level SQL queries
+- We map a Java Class to a Database Table

+JPA (Jakarta Persistence API) is a standard api for object to relational mapping that defines a set of interfaces that require an implementation to be usable

+Hibernate is an implementation of the JPA Spec, EclipseLink is another

+By having a standard API we are not locked to the vendor

+to save an object we create it and then use entityManager.persist(someObject)

+## 3.1 Hibernate JPA and JDBC

+JDBC is still used, Hibernate making use of it to communicate with the database

+Spring will automatically inject the beans for DataSource, EntityManager, etc

+## 3.2 MySql

+Its a standard rest DB that comes with a workbench that has a client GUI